 In 2016, 399,300 Israelis lived in West Bank settlements.

-In 2016, the OECD estimated the average life expectancy in Israel at 82.5 years.
+In 2016, the OECD estimated the average life expectancy in Israel at 82.5 years, the 6th-highest in the world.

 Under a memorandum of understanding signed in 2016, the U.S. is expected to provide Israel with $3.8 billion per year from 2018 to 2028.

-United Nations Security Council Resolution 2334, passed in 2016, states that Israel's settlement activity constitutes a "flagrant violation" of international law.
+United Nations Security Council Resolution 2334 (passed 2016) states that Israel's settlement activity constitutes a "flagrant violation" of international law and demands that Israel stop such activity and fulfill its obligations as an occupying power under the Fourth Geneva Convention.

-In 2017, a record 3.6 million tourists visited Israel, yielding a 25 percent growth since 2016 and contributed NIS 20 billion to the economy.
+In 2017, a record 3.6 million tourists visited Israel, contributing NIS 20 billion to the economy.

 In a 2017 poll, 40% of Arab citizens of Israel identified as "Arab in Israel" or "Arab citizen of Israel".

-On July 19, 2018, the Knesset passed a Basic Law characterizing Israel as principally a "Nation State of the Jewish People" and Hebrew as its official language, ascribing an undefined "special status" to the Arabic language.
+On July 19, 2018, the Knesset passed a Basic Law that characterizes Israel as principally a "Nation State of the Jewish People" and Hebrew as its official language.

-As of 2018, there are 77 localities granted "municipalities" (or "city") status by the Ministry of the Interior in Israel.
+As of 2018, there were 77 localities granted "municipalities" status by the Ministry of the Interior.

 In 2018, Israel ranked 38th in the World Giving Index.

-Until 2018, Arabic was also an official language; in 2018 it was downgraded to having a "special status in the state".
+Until 2018, Arabic was also an official language in Israel; in 2018 it was downgraded to having a "special status in the state".

-In 2019, Israel was ranked 5th in the Bloomberg Innovation Index.
+In 2019, Israel ranked 5th in the Bloomberg Innovation Index.

 In 2020, 68.7% of 12th graders in Israel earned a matriculation certificate.